This is a draft of Mark Kirwin’s observations of the Climate Change Conference in Bonn, Germany.

 June 2 – Day 3

-Whether the finance decisions would be done by the UN financial body, an independent financial body, or with the Copenhagen Green Fund (staffed with financial experts as opposed to diplomats), the financing of the responses to climate change would be underneath the ultimate direction of the UN Secretariat.
+Whether the finance decisions would be done by the UN financial body, an independent financial body, or with the Copenhagen Green Fund (staffed with financial experts as opposed to a diplomats), the financing of the responses to climate change would be underneath the ultimate direction of the UN Secretariat.

 3 June – Day 4